Joint Learning of Hierarchical Neural Options and Abstract World Model

 For decision-making agents, an important goal is the cumulative acquisition of new skills, in tandem with an ever-expanding knowledge of how those skills affect the outside world.
 For example, we want our agents to first learn to pick up objects, then to pour drinks, and eventually to make a cup of coffee, while also learning how each skill affects the outside world, so that the agent can plan to achieve new goals such as getting coffee for a room full of people.

-\eat{ We take the stance that complex skills should be compositions of simpler skills---it would be hard to imagine a human who can make coffee but fail to pick up cups and place them in a dish rack. } We formalize this compositional skill learning using the options framework \cite{sutton1999between}: an agent learns a sequence of options $o_{1:n}$ that achieve increasingly difficult goals, $g_{1:n}$.
+We formalize this compositional skill learning using the options framework \cite{sutton1999between}: an agent learns a sequence of options $o_{1:n}$ that achieve increasingly difficult goals, $g_{1:n}$.
 Each option contains a policy that achieves its specific goal, and which can use options learned earlier, forming a deep hierarchy of skills (\cref{fig:overview} right).

 But hierarchical options are challenging to learn, because as we acquire more options, we effectively expand our action space, making policy learning less tractable whenever we face with a new goal.
 This introduces a tradeoff between learning new skills quickly, and how many skills we have acquired.
 Applications of standard model-free RL to learning option hierarchies therefore require increasingly more samples as learning progresses \cite{kamat2020diversity,abdulhai2022context,nica2022paradox}.